DevCrew-io/openai-chatgpt-ios-sdk/ISSUE_TEMPLATE.md

----
-name: Bug Report
-about: Create a report to help us improve
-title: '[BUG]'

----

-**Describe the Bug**
+## Issue Description

-A clear and concise description of what the bug is.
+Please provide a clear and concise description of the issue or feature request.

-**To Reproduce**
+## Steps to Reproduce

-Steps to reproduce the behavior:
+Please provide detailed steps to reproduce the issue.
+Include any specific inputs or conditions required.

-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error

-**Expected Behavior**
+1. Step 1
+2. Step 2
+3. Step 3

+## Expected Behavior

-A clear and concise description of what you expected to happen.
+Describe what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Additional Context**
-Add any other context about the problem here.

----

-**Environment (please complete the following information):**
+## Actual Behavior

+Describe what actually happened.

+## Environment

-- OS: [e.g., Windows 10, macOS 11.5.1]
+- Operating System: [e.g., Windows 10, macOS Big Sur]
-- Browser [e.g., Chrome, Firefox]
+- Browser: [e.g., Chrome, Firefox]
-- Version [e.g., 22]
+- Version: [e.g., 1.2.3]

----

-**Optional: Proposed Solution**
+## Additional Information

+Provide any additional information, screenshots, or error messages related to the issue.

+## Possible Solution

-If you have a solution in mind, please provide a clear and concise description.
+If you have any suggestions or ideas for a possible solution, please mention them here.

----

-**Optional: Labels**
-Add relevant labels to this issue (e.g., "bug", "high priority", "needs triage").

----

-**Optional: Assignees**
-Assign this issue to specific users responsible for addressing it.

----

-**Optional: Dependencies**
-List any related issues, pull requests, or external dependencies.

----

-**Optional: Testing Steps**
-Provide specific steps or instructions to test the fix.

----
+## Related Issues

+If this issue is related to any existing issues, please mention them here.